GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/change-attribution-logic/index.md

 * Compare the priority of the new report with the priorities of existing scheduled reports for that same source.

 * Delete the report with the lowest priority to schedule the new report instead.
-If the new report is the one with the lowest priority, it will be ignored and you won't receive it.
+If the new report is the one with the lowest priority, it is ignored and you won't receive it.

-If no priorities are set, the browser will fall back to its default behavior: any conversion happening after the third conversion for clicks or the first conversion for views will be dropped.
+If no priorities are set, the browser falls back to its default behavior: any conversion happening after the third conversion for clicks or the first conversion for views is dropped.

 Review the example code: [prioritize conversions of type checkout](https://github.com/GoogleChromeLabs/trust-safety-demo/blob/8f3d874b79ab0c8a15822fbcd09e94042aee7dcd/conversion-measurement/functions/apps/adtech.js#L215)